justinpombrio/cs2951y-reading-notes/notes.md

 - set! non-locally modifies its definition
 - Environment-based semantics (why'd you wait so long?)

+Cleverly, the notional machine does not allow set! on function parameters.
+"A set!-expression must occur in the lexical scope of a define that introduces the set!-expression's left-hand side."

 Question: does the 'ouch' program witness the difference between recursive function definitions and using the y-combinator?